Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

-Within the QC approximation, we replace the full atomic ensemble of $N$ GPP atoms (as described in Section~\ref{sec: GPP_generic}) by a total of $N_h\ll N$ GPP representative atoms (\emph{repatoms} for short), each having the thermomechanical transport parameters $(\lavg{\bfq}_k, S_{\Sigma, k}, S_{\Omega,k}, \dot{S}_k)$ as their degrees of freedom (see Figure~\ref{fig: QC_mesh}).
+Within the QC approximation, we replace the full atomic ensemble of $N$ GPP atoms (as described in Section~\ref{sec: GPP_generic}) by a total of $N_h\ll N$ \Revision{representative GPP atoms} (\emph{repatoms} for short), each having the thermomechanical transport parameters $(\lavg{\bfq}_k, S_{\Sigma, k}, S_{\Omega,k}, \dot{S}_k)$ as their degrees of freedom (see Figure~\ref{fig: QC_mesh}).
 The position of each and every atom in the coarse-grained crystal lattice is obtained by interpolation.
 For an atom at location $\lavg{\bfq}^h_i$ in the reference configuration, the thermomechanical transport parameters in the current configuration are obtained by interpolation from the respective parameters of the repatoms:

-where the subscript $h$ denotes that the parameters are interpolated from the $N_h$ GPP repatoms, and $N_k(\lavg{\bfq}^h_i)$ is the shape function/interpolant of repatom $\bfq_k$ evaluated at $\lavg{\bfq}^h_i$.
-In the following we use linear interpolation (i.e., constant-strain tetrahedra), while the method is sufficiently general to extend to other types of interpolants.
+where the \Revision{superscript $h$ indicates that a parameter is interpolated} from the $N_h$ repatoms, and $N_k(\lavg{\bfq}^h_i)$ is the shape function/interpolant of repatom $k$ evaluated at $\lavg{\bfq}^h_i$. \Revision{In our updated-Lagrangian setting, the respective previous load step serves as the reference configuration used to define the mesh and the above interpolation.} In the following we use linear interpolation (i.e., constant-strain tetrahedra \Revision{in 3D}), while the method is sufficiently general to extend to other types of interpolants.
 Based on the interpolated parameters from \eqref{eq: QC_interpolation}, the free energy $\mathcal{F}(\lavg{q},S_{\Sigma},S_{\Omega})$ of the crystal is replaced by the approximate free energy $\mathcal{F}^h$ of the QC crystal with

 where we assumed that the decomposition $V(\bfq) = \sum_{i}V_i({\bfq})$ of the interatomic potential holds.
 Furthermore, we allow the masses of all atoms to be different, denoting by $m_i$ the mass of atom $i$.
-Equation~\eqref{eq: repatom_free_energy} defines the free energy of the system accounting for all the atoms $N$ with their thermomechanical parameters evaluated using the $N_h$ repatoms in a slave-master fashion.
+Equation~\eqref{eq: repatom_free_energy} defines the free energy of the system accounting for \Revision{all $N$ atoms} with their thermomechanical parameters evaluated using the $N_h$ repatoms in a slave-master fashion.

-To reduce the computational cost stemming from the summation over all $N$ atoms in \eqref{eq: repatom_free_energy}, sampling rules are introduced, which approximate the full sum by a weighted sum over $N_s\ll N$ carefully selected sampling atoms ~\citep{ eidel2009variational, iyer2011field,amelang2015summation,tembhekar2017automatic}.
-Specifically, we adopt the so-called \emph{optimal summation rule} of \citet{amelang2015summation} to sample the free energy at $N_s$ sampling atoms.
-Consequently, the approximate free energy $\mathcal{F}^h$ is further approximated as
+To reduce the computational cost stemming from the summation over all $N$ atoms in \eqref{eq: repatom_free_energy}, sampling rules are introduced, which approximate the full sum by a weighted sum over $N_s\ll N$ carefully selected sampling atoms \citep{ eidel2009variational, iyer2011field,amelang2015summation,tembhekar2017automatic}: